-SAT mathematics score of at least 530 or an ACT mathematics score of at least 21 or MATH 013 with a grade of C- or higher or permission of the department.
+SAT mathematics score of at least 530 or an ACT mathematics score of at least 21 or permission of the department.

 MATH 116: Mathematics and Humanity

 A survey of general mathematical content with a focus on the human experience of engaging in mathematical thought.
 The course is taught with a focus on a few select topics which may change from year to year.
 Topics may include truth and certainty, games and puzzles, the infinite, patterns, art, sculpture, music, and dance.